-Figure 10-22 Region Entrance Detection
+Figure 10-20 Region Entrance Detection

 - 2. Check the Enable checkbox to enable the function. - 3.
 Select the Region from the drop-down list for detection settings. - 4.
 Click Area Settings and click Draw Area button to start the area drawing. - 5.
 Click on the live video to specify the four vertexes of the detection region, and right click to complete drawing. - 6.
-Click-and-drag the slider to set the detection sensitivity. - Sensitivity: Range [1-100].
-The value of the sensitivity defines the size of the object which can trigger the alarm.
-When the sensitivity is high, a very small object entering the region can trigger the alarm. - 7.
-Repeat the above steps to configure other regions.
-Up to 4 regions can be set.
-You can click the Clear button to clear all pre-defined regions. - 8.
-Click Arming Schedule to set the arming schedule. - 9.
-Click Linkage Method to select the linkage methods.
+Set the Max.
+Size and Min.
+Size for valid targets.
+Targets smaller or larger than the valid target size are not able to trigger detection.